 Yes, you can place calls to numbers that are in your contacts on your phone, or you can use the manual dialer to call any number you choose.
 And, when you connect Rambl to your Google or Office 365 account, phone numbers and conference dial-ins are automatically detected in your calendar events, allowing you to make the call with a single tap.

 Yes!
 When you create an account, you are automatically assigned a new Rambl number, which is linked to the phone number you entered during signup.
 This is the number that will appear to anyone you call via Rambl.
 When someone dials your Rambl number, it will ring the number associated with your account, and after the call Rambl will automatically process the call details which can then be accessed via the mobile app or the web app.
 Rambl can also easily capture conference calls created or joined by you.
 For more information, see this link.

 Yes!
-Rambl integrates with Salesforce so that you can log the call directly from the call detail screen.
-Just tap/click the Salesforce button, select the opportunity, and the details will be posted as a logged activity.
+Rambl integrates with Salesforce and HubSpot so you can log the call directly from the call detail screen.
+Just tap/click the Salesforce or HubSpot button, select the destination, and the details will be posted as a logged activity.

 * IMPORTANT: To access Salesforce from Rambl, you are required to have the Web Services API add-on, which is included in Enterprise and Unlimited Editions.
 This add-on is available for Professional Edition for an additional fee per license.
 Contact your Salesforce AE for details.

 In the mobile app, tap the menu icon in the top left to reveal the side menu and select Account.
 This will allow you to manage your account, including updating your personal number, name and email address.

 In the mobile app, tap the menu in the upper left and select Account.
 Your Rambl number will be listed at the bottom of the screen.